pehlivanian/PartitionSolvers/README.md

 In the spatial scan statistics partition setting, as opposed to the single subset case, the usual population-based and expectation-based approaches generalize to two objectives and two optimal problems: risk partitioning (optimal allocation of risk across subsets) and multiple clustering (optimal identification of highest scoring cluster configuration).
 Closed form objective functions can be computed for distributions belonging to a separable exponential family [](https://en.wikipedia.org/wiki/Exponential_family).
 For the risk partitioning problem, the objective is naturally expressed as an F-divergence, while in the multiple clustering case, it is a Bregman divergence.
 The resulting maximization problem above then admits an exact solution in <img src="https://latex.codecogs.com/svg.image?\mathcal{O}\(n^2t\)" title="\mathcal{O}\(n^2t\)" /> time.
 Note that a naive maximization over all partitions is infeasible.

-For the NYC census track data multiple clustering problem below, there are 2089 tracts and 4 subsets per partition.
+For example, for the NYC census track data multiple clustering problem below, there are 2089 tracts and 4 subsets per partition.
 The number of partitions of size 4 of a 2089 element set is a Stirling number of the second kind with more than 1256 digits:

 ```
 In [1]: stir = Stirling_n_k(2089,4); stir